 When a person has been using cocaine over a long time period, they are likely to suffer physical and mental deterioration.
-Symptoms of cocaine abuse over a long time period can include the drug abuser being depressed, agitated, nervous, tired but unable to sleep.
-They may be seriously distressed about life without a good reason.
-They will certainly have strong cravings for the drug.
-When use has gone on for a long period, signs of cocaine use will include a tolerance for the drug and that requires more of the drug to create a similar effect to earlier use.
+Symptoms of long-term cocaine abuse can include depression, agitation, nervousness, tiredness but unable to sleep.
+The person may feel seriously distressed about life without good reason.
+They will have strong cravings for the drug.
+When use has continued for a long time, tolerance for the drug increases and more of the drug is required to create an effect similar to earlier use.

 If they try to discontinue use, they will experience intense cravings for the drug.
 They may experience a “crash” consisting of depressed moods, anxiety, irritability, apathy and long periods of sleep.

 The sooner a cocaine addict can be helped to leave this drug behind, the better.
 He or she will suffer less mental and physical damage and will no longer be at risk of being arrested or injured due to overdose or accident.